-- Candidates must complete all prerequisite requirements. - Candidates must be certified free of TB (current to one year). - Candidates must submit the criminal disclosure statement confirming that the candidate is free of convictions that would disqualify him/her from obtaining certification in Maryland. - Candidates must complete all courses with a "C" or above cumulative 3.0 GPA. - Candidates must pass Praxis II content knowledge test in area of specialization.
+- Candidates must complete all prerequisite requirements. - Candidates must be certified free of TB (current to one year). - Candidates must submit the criminal disclosure statement confirming that the candidate is free of convictions that would disqualify him/her from obtaining certification in Maryland. - Candidates must complete all courses with a "C" or above cumulative 3.0 GPA. - Candidates must take Praxis II content knowledge test in area of specialization or OPI/WPT prior to the start of the Practicum II.